sfc-gh-mwies/rogers-hol-202406/01 - Snowflake Fundamentals/README.md

 Next, let's create two tables, `SEC_FILINGS_INDEX` and `SEC_FILINGS_ATTRIBUTES` to use for loading JSON data.
 In the worksheet, execute the following `CREATE TABLE` commands...

->  **Executing Multiple Commands** Remember that you need to execute each command.
+>  **Executing Multiple Commands:** Remember that you need to execute each command.
 However, you can execute them together by selecting all of the commands and then clicking the **Play/Run** button (or using the keyboard shortcut).

 ```SQL
 CREATE TABLE sec_filings_index (v variant);